-The Head of department / faculty is responsible for purchases within his or her department / faculty.
+The Head of department / faculty is responsible for purchases within their department / faculty.
 Purchasing authority may, in some circumstances, be delegated to named individuals within the department / faculty.
 In exercising this delegated authority, budget holders are required to observe the purchasing policies and financial procedures.

-Under procedures agreed by the Chief Financial Officer, central control shall be exercised over the creation of requisitioners and authorisers and their respective financial limits.
-The Director of Finance, Funding, MIS and Exams must be notified immediately of any changes to the authorities to commit expenditure.
+Under procedures agreed by the Director of Finance, central control shall be exercised over the creation of requisitioners and authorisers and their respective financial limits.
+The Director of Finance must be notified immediately of any changes to the authorities to commit expenditure.